 Cellular telephones and beepers/pagers must be disengaged while the student is in the Blinn College Library or any classroom/lab, unless otherwise instructed.
 Any noncompliance with this policy shall be addressed in accordance with the Blinn College Administrative Procedure Manual- Incivility Protocol.

 Students wishing to appeal an administrative withdrawal should consult their instructor first.
 Students that feel the need to pursue the appeal process further need to do the following.
 To initiate an appeal, please follow the process detailed in steps 1 – 3.
 It is the student’s responsibility to initiate each step of the appeals process.
-Students have three class days from the date of notification to initiate, by @buc.blinn.edu e-mail, to The Dean, Dr. Jimmy Adams [email protected] and complete the process.
+Students have three class days from the date of notification to initiate, by @buc.blinn.edu e-mail, to the department head, Dr. Shelly Peacock and complete the process.

 - Prepare a letter of appeal.
 This letter must include your name, student identification number, course number, section number, and a description of any extenuating circumstances along with the necessary documentation for all absences.

-- Schedule an appointment with Dr. Adams to discuss the administrative withdrawal.
+- Schedule an appointment with Dr. Peacock to discuss the administrative withdrawal.
 You must bring the letter of appeal to this meeting.

 - If the appeal is approved, you will be reinstated immediately.
 If denied, you will not be reinstated into the class.